AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 });
 ```

-The `counter` variable in the Document Sandbox persists between iframe calls and can be accessed by `drawShape()`; in this scenario, it's returned so the iframe knows the number of shapes created so far.
-This brings us to the concept of **returned values**.
+The `counter` variable in the Document Sandbox is maintained between iframe calls within the same user session.
+It remains isolated to the specific document and cannot be shared with other open documents or users.
+However, it can be accessed by the `drawShape()` function.
+In this context, it's returned to provide the iframe with the count of shapes created up to that point.
+This introduces us to the notion of **returned values**.

 Generally speaking, you should restrict your returns to the following types.